 If you decide to take a guided tour, the guide will accompany you throughout the entire route, in the Colosseum, the Roman Forum and the Palatine Hill.
 If you prefer to visit the Colosseum and the Roman Forum on your own, you can visit the Colosseum and the Roman Forum on different days.

-During the visit, you will be accompanied at all times by an expert guide and you will also have priority access, so you can skip the queues at the Vatican and the Colosseum.
+During the visit, you will be accompanied by an expert guide at all times and you will also have priority access, so you can skip the queues at the Vatican and the Colosseum.

 Visit the Colosseum Arena

 If you are planning your visit to the Colosseum, you should know that there is the option to go down to the Arena of the amphitheatre itself, in order to have a unique perspective of its stands and a much more detailed view of its tunnels and underground galleries.

 This part of the visit is, for me, the most interesting: you will feel like a real gladiator and you will complete the experience by visiting a unique part that not everyone has access to (the capacity is more limited and you can only visit it as part of a guided tour, accompanied by an expert guide).
 For more details, you can read my article about the visit to the Arena and the underground of the Colosseum.

 How much does it really cost to enter the Colosseum?

 You can get a single ticket for €17 at the box office, but you will have to wait in long queues in the sun.
 It's best to buy your tickets online in advance.